Applied-Scientific-Research/HO-CXX/README.md

 Research version of C++ High-Order solver for vorticity transport in 2D on unstructured meshes

 ## Build and run
+You should have AMGCL (which needs boost-devel) or Eigen installed.
 Use the following commands to compile:

     mkdir build
     cd build